 I thought I’d do a little head-to-head comparison between corn and flour tortillas.
 Obviously, it ultimately comes down to which you like better.
 But if you’ve ever wondered about the differences, here they are!

 Calories & Fat

 Corn Tortillas– If you’re wondering about the calories in a corn tortilla, they usually have about 70 calories and 1 gram of fat.
 Keep in mind, sometimes these are a little smaller than flour tortillas.
-These typically don’t have much fiber or protein in them.
+Corn tortillas typically don’t have much fiber or protein in them.

 Flour Tortillas– The nutritional information of flour tortillas can vary widely.
-A typical one has about 100-150 calories.
+A typical taco sized tortilla has about 100-150 calories.
 (If you get the high fiber kind, it will be lower) and about 3.5 g of fat.
 If you do get whole wheat, it will back a little extra protein and fiber.
 Be aware that smaller “street taco” sized tortillas will have fewer calories and burrito sized tortillas will have a lot more calories.

 Ingredients in Corn Tortillas vs. Flour Tortillas

-Corn– These usually have a much smaller ingredient list, so if that’s important to you, these might be your best bet.
+Corn– Corn tortillas usually have a much smaller ingredient list, so if that’s important to you, these might be your best bet.

-Flour– These typically contain a lot of ingredients, but not necessarily bad ones.
+Flour– Flour tortillas typically contain a lot of ingredients, but not necessarily bad ones.
 Keep an eye on the ingredients and make sure they’re not sneaking in things like high fructose corn syrup (you’d be surprised) or hydrogenated oils.

 Allergens in Corn Tortillas vs. Flour Tortillas

 This one is subjective, obviously.
 Corn tortillas tend to be a little flakier, where as flour tortillas are usually chewy.
 While this might not exactly be a taste thing, flour tends to work better for wraps and burritos, as the corn ones have a tendency to break apart if they’re wrapped too tightly.
-Corn tortillas are perfect for tostadas, tacos, etc.
+Corn tortillas are perfect for tostadas, smaller tacos, and enchiladas.